 Your contractor will also show you how much current solar incentives and net metering policies will save you money over the lifetime of your solar panels.

-At HSS Solar, we will also discuss financial options to make this investment as cost-effective as possible.
+At HSS Solar, we will also discuss financing options to make this investment as cost-effective as possible.
 Some financing options include up-front cash payment, solar loans, leases, and power purchase agreements.
 Many homeowners like you do not have to pay the upfront cost, as this highly efficient alternative energy source pays for itself within six to nine years!

 You should also know that through the year 2020, you can save 26 percent on your solar costs with the Solar Investment Tax Credit (ITC).
 This residential ITC is scheduled to phase out by 2022.